Which is the best Disney Cruise Ship for Toddlers? Is it even a good idea to take a toddler on a Disney Cruise?

 The Different Disney Cruise Ship Choices

-To get an idea of which is the best Disney Cruise Ship for Toddlers you first need to understand a little about the four different ships which are sailing at the moment.
+To get an idea of which is the best Disney Cruise Ship for Toddlers you first need to understand a little about the five different ships which are sailing at the moment.

-Even though each Disney cruise ship is very different there are certain things which are very similar to each design.
+Even though each Disney cruise ship is very different there are certain things that are very similar to each design.

 Aside from the design of the ship, you have to think about where the ship is sailing.
 Disney Cruise lines offer many different itineraries.
 From the Bahamas to Europe, from Alaska to the Mexican Riviera.